 Educational and other resources

-These stories come for throughout the Gumbaynggirr region and the book includes: Gumbaynggirr versions, word-by-word glossing and English translation; descriptions of important language features; and background cultural information about Hero Ancestors, Miirlarl (special places) and Dreaming story themes.
-Edited by Steve Morelli, Gary Williams, Dallas Walker.
+These stories come from throughout the Gumbaynggirr region and the book includes: Gumbaynggirr versions, word-by-word glossing and English translations, descriptions of important language features and background cultural information about Hero Ancestors, Miirlarl (special places) and Dreaming story themes.
+Edited by Steve Morelli, Gary Williams and Dallas Walker.

 Illustrated by Shaa Smith.
 Copyright Muurrbay 2016